Northwest Passage: Thinning ice cover and the Northwest Passage

+However more recent observations show that the annual window for safe shipping in the Arctic ocean is shrinking, apparently because rapid melting of thin sea ice allows thicker multiyear ice to move around and clog ship channels.

 In 2006 the cruise liner MS Bremen successfully ran the Northwest Passage, helped by satellite images telling where sea ice was.

 On November 28, 2008, the Canadian Coast Guard confirmed the first commercial ship sailed through the Northwest Passage.
 In September 2008, MV Camilla Desgagnés, owned by Desgagnés Transarctik Inc. and, along with the Arctic Cooperative, part of Nunavut Sealift and Supply Incorporated (NSSI), transported cargo from Montreal to the hamlets of Cambridge Bay, Kugluktuk, Gjoa Haven, and Taloyoak.
 A member of the crew is reported to have claimed that "there was no ice whatsoever."
 Shipping from the east was to resume in the fall of 2009.
 Although sealift is an annual feature of the Canadian Arctic this was the first time that the western communities had been serviced from the east.
 The western portion of the Canadian Arctic is normally supplied by Northern Transportation Company Limited (NTCL) from Hay River, and the eastern portion by NNSI and NTCL from Churchill and Montreal.

 In January 2010, the ongoing reduction in the Arctic sea ice led telecoms cable specialist Kodiak-Kenai Cable to propose the laying of a fibre-optic cable connecting London and Tokyo by way of the Northwest Passage, saying the proposed system would nearly cut in half the time it takes to send messages from the United Kingdom to Japan.

 In September 2013, the first large ice-strengthened sea freighter, Nordic Orion, used the passage.

 In 2016 a new record was set when the cruise ship Crystal Serenity transited with 1,700 passengers and crew.
 Crystal Serenity is the largest cruise ship to navigate the Northwest Passage.
 Starting on August 10, 2016, the ship sailed from Vancouver to New York City, taking 28 days for the journey.

 Plans to lay a fibre-optic cable through the passage were revived in 2021, the project is known as Far North Fiber.